 Enlarged Font – The exam includes a feature which allows unlimited font size for all test takers.

 In addition to the above conditions and equipment, you are permitted to bring certain resources into the testing room without the need for prior approval.
 For a full list of resources and related terms and conditions, please review our Resources Not Requiring Prior Approval.

-- The remote proctor will require you to display them for visual inspection before you begin your exam.
+- The remote proctor may require you to display the resources not requiring prior approval for visual inspection before you begin your exam.

 - This list differs from the resources list for the MCAT exam.
 Please make sure you review the correct list for the AAMC PREview exam.

 Accommodations Requiring Approval